jyukutyo/graal/docs/reference-manual/languages/llvm/native-execution.md

   * Platform independent
     * Bitcode must be compiled for the a generic `linux_x86_64` target, using the provided musl libc library, on all platforms, regardless of the actual underlying operating system.
   * C++
-    * C++ is currently not supported in a managed mode.
+    * C++ on managed mode requires GraalVM 20.1 or newer
   * Native memory and code
     * Calls to native functions are not possible, thus only the functionality provided in the supplied musl libc and by the GraalVM LLVM interface is available.
     * Loading native libraries is not possible.